mingomongo/DarkMingo-Theme-for-Cockatrice/README.md

 # MingoMongo's "DarkMingo" Theme for Cockatrice
 Hi!
 I'm MingoMongo.
 Here's a theme I made for Cockatrice born from my love for "Dark Modes", modern graphic design, and my disbelief that Cockatrice's default theme was so... default.
 I made a lot of compromises making this but I think you'll enjoy it just the same!
+Thanks to Artemis' MTGO Theme and Ahzmund's Tabletop Theme for giving me a great place to start and lending some resources!

 Screenshots: https://imgur.com/a/iOopO1R